 Depending on where in the world you are, betting lines differ from Nation to Nation.
-Europeans love decimal odds, punters in the United Kingdom dig fractional odds and North America is split between money line and decimal prices.
-Although they boil down to the same returns, understanding the odds is the first rule of thumb prior to wagering on entertainment and sporting events.
+Europeans love decimal odds, punters in the United Kingdom dig fractional odds and North Americans bet on money line and decimal prices.
+Boiling down to the same returns - understanding the odds is the first rule of thumb prior to wagering on entertainment and sporting events.
 Here we breakdown the various line formats.

 Moneyline, Fractional, Decimal Odds

 Fractional, Decimal and Moneyline odds.
 Depending on which sportsbook you use and what sport you’re betting on, you’re likely to see these three types of odds.
 Now you’ll know what they mean.

 Following a proper research path is very important when it comes to selecting winning sides.
 There are however two additional, and equally important, steps that should be taken prior to placing any wagers.
 First, handicappers need to find the best prices on the team, player or event that they are wagering on in order to get the biggest bang for their buck.
 Second, bettors need to know that the bookmakers they are dealing with work for reputable online sportsbooks.
 After all, winning will not add up to jack-squat if bettors don’t get paid in full and in short order once the action ends.